Conditionally monotone independence I: Independence, additive convolutions and related convolutions

-where we have used the assumption of induction in the last line.
-Next we consider the case where $V_{|\pi|}$ is an inner block.
-Since sums with $V_{|\pi|}$ inner blocks are difficult to compute, first we sum over all monotone partitions and later we remove the redundant sums, i.e., the sums with $V_{|\pi|}$ outer blocks.
-When $|V_{|\pi|}| = N+1-k$, there are $k + 1$ ways to choose a position of $V_{|\pi|}$.
-Then we can take arbitrary monotone partition in $\mathcal{M}(k)$ as if the highest block $V_{|\pi|}$ were absent.
-The prototype of this idea appeared in \cite{Saigo} and then used in \cite{H-S}.
+(2) Next we consider the case where $V_{|\pi|}$ is inner.
+Since sums with $V_{|\pi|}$ inner blocks are difficult to compute directly, first we sum over all monotone partitions and later we remove the redundant sums, i.e., the sums over monotone partitions such that $V_{|\pi|}$ are outer.
+When $|V_{|\pi|}| = N+1-k$, there are $k + 1$ ways to choose a position of $V_{|\pi|}$ as a subset of $\{1,\cdots, N\}$.
+After the choice of $V_{|\pi|}$, we can take arbitrary monotone partition of $\mathcal{M}(k)$ as if the highest block $V_{|\pi|}$ were absent.
+The prototype of this idea appeared in \cite{Saigo} and was used in \cite{H-S}.
 The above arguments then amount to